Jardiance (Empagliflozin)

 Empagliflozin Information

-Empagliflozin is used along with diet and exercise, and sometimes with other medications, to lower blood sugar levels in people with type 2 diabetes (condition in which blood sugar is too high because the body does not produce or use insulin normally).
-Empagliflozin is also used to reduce the risk of stroke, heart attack, or death in people who have type 2 diabetes along with heart and blood vessel disease.
+Empagliflozin is used along with diet and exercise, and sometimes with other medications, to lower blood sugar levels in patients with type 2 diabetes (condition in which blood sugar is too high because the body does not produce or use insulin normally).
 It is in a class of medications called sodium-glucose co-transporter 2 (SGLT2) inhibitors.
 Empagliflozin lowers blood sugar by causing the kidneys to get rid of more glucose in the urine.
 It is not used to treat type 1 diabetes (condition in which the body does not produce insulin and, therefore, cannot control the amount of sugar in the blood) or diabetic ketoacidosis (a serious condition that may develop if high blood sugar is not treated).
 Over time, people who have diabetes and high blood sugar can develop serious or life-threatening complications, includingheart disease, stroke, kidney problems, nerve damage, and eye problems.
 Taking medication(s), making lifestyle changes (e.g., diet, exercise, quitting smoking), and regularly checking your blood sugar may help to manage your diabetes and improve your health.
 This therapy may also decrease your chances of having a heart attack, stroke, or other diabetes-related complications such as kidney failure, nerve damage (numb, cold legs or feet; decreased sexual ability in men and women), eye problems, including changes or loss of vision, or gum disease.
 Your doctor and other healthcare providers will talk to you about the best way to manage your diabetes.

 Empagliflozin comes as a tablet to take by mouth.
 It is usually taken once a day in the morning with or without food.
 Take empagliflozin at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take empagliflozin exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.
 Your doctor may start you on a low dose of empagliflozin and increase your dose as needed.
 Empagliflozin controls type 2 diabetes but does not cure it.
 Continue to take empagliflozin even if you feel well.
 Do not stop taking empagliflozin without talking to your doctor.
 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.

 Before taking empagliflozin, tell your doctor and pharmacist if you are allergic to empagliflozin, any other medications, or any of the ingredients in empagliflozin tablets.
 Ask your pharmacist for a list of the ingredients. tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: angiotensin-converting enzyme (ACE) inhibitors such as benazepril (Lotensin, in Lotrel), captopril, enalapril (Vasotec, in Vaseretic), fosinopril, lisinopril (in Zestoretic), moexipril (Univasc, in Uniretic), perindopril (Aceon, in Prestalia), quinapril (Accupril, in Accuretic, in Quinaretic), ramipril (Altace), and trandolapril (Mavik, in Tarka); angiotensin receptor blockers such as azilsartan (Edarbi, in Edarbyclor), candesartan (Atacand, in Atacand HCT), eprosartan (Teveten), irbesartan (Avapro, in Avalide), losartan (Cozaar, in Hyzaar), olmesartan (Benicar, in Azor, in Benicar HCT, in Tribenzor), telmisartan (Micardis, in Micardis HCT, in Twynsta), and valsartan (Diovan, in Diovan HCT, in Exforge); aspirin and other nonsteroidal anti-inflammatory medications (NSAIDs) such as ibuprofen (Advil, Motrin) and naproxen (Aleve, Naprosyn); digoxin (Lanoxin); diuretics ('water pills'); or insulin or oral medications for diabetes such as chlorpropamide (Diabinese), glimepiride (Amaryl, in Duetact), glipizide (Glucotrol), glyburide (DiaBeta, Glynase, in Glucovance), tolazamide, and tolbutamide.
+Be sure to mention any of the following: diuretics ('water pills'); or insulin or oral medications for diabetes such as chlorpropamide (Diabinese), glimepiride (Amaryl, in Duetact), glipizide (Glucotrol), glyburide (DiaBeta, Glynase, in Glucovance), tolazamide, and tolbutamide.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects. tell your doctor if you are on dialysis and if you have or have ever had kidney disease.
-Your doctor may tell you not to take empagliflozin. tell your doctor if you regularly drink alcohol or sometimes drink large amounts of alcohol in a short time (binge drinking) or are on a low sodium diet.
-Also, tell your doctor if you have or have ever had urinary tract infections or problems with urination, low blood pressure, high cholesterol, heart failure, pancreatic disease including pancreatitis (swelling of the pancreas) or have had surgery on your pancreas, yeast infections in the genital area, or liver disease.
-If you are male, tell your doctor if you have never been circumcised.
-Tell your doctor if you are eating less due to illness, surgery, or a change in your diet or if you are unable to eat or drink normally due to nausea, vomiting, diarrhea, or if you become dehydrated from being in the sun too long. tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+Your doctor may tell you not to take empagliflozin. tell your doctor if you have or have ever had urinary tract infections or problems with urination, low blood pressure, if you are on a low sodium diet, if you have yeast infections in the genital area, or liver disease.
+If you are male, tell your doctor if you have never been circumcised. tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 Do not breastfeed while you are taking empagliflozin.
-If you become pregnant while taking empagliflozin, call your doctor. if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking empagliflozin. alcohol may cause a change in blood sugar.
-Ask your doctor about the safe use of alcoholic beverages while you are taking canagliflozin. you should know that empagliflozin may cause dizziness, lightheadedness, and fainting when you get up too quickly from a lying position.
+If you become pregnant while taking empagliflozin, call your doctor. if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking empagliflozin. you should know that empagliflozin may cause dizziness, lightheadedness, and fainting when you get up too quickly from a lying position.
 If you have this problem, call your doctor.
 This problem is more common when you first start taking empagliflozin.
 To avoid this problem, get out of bed slowly, resting your feet on the floor for a few minutes before standing up ask your doctor what to do if you get sick, develop an infection or fever, experience unusual stress, or are injured.
 These conditions can affect your blood sugar and the amount of empagliflozin you may need.

 Be sure to follow all exercise and dietary recommendations made by your doctor or dietitian.
 It is important to eat a healthful diet and exercise regularly.
 Follow your doctor's instructions about drinking enough fluids throughout the day while you are on this medication.